← Journal

 10 May 2026

 Medical device procurement is undergoing its biggest transformation since the shift from fax to email.
+We are witnessing a fundamental medical devices procurement transformation that is rewriting the rules of the MedTech industry.
 The companies that get this right will dominate hospital supplier panels for the next decade.
 Those that don't will lose bids to competitors who respond faster, more accurately, and with better compliance documentation.

 The old world: why manual procurement is dying